batmanlab/MedSyn/preprocess/README.md

 ```bash
 sh 6_run_airway_segment.sh
 ```
-We use [NaviAirway](https://github.com/AntonotnaWang/NaviAirway) for airway segmentation.
+We use [NaviAirway](https://github.com/AntonotnaWang/NaviAirway) for airway segmentation, please install it.